Starwarsfan2099/starwarsfan2099.github.io/_posts/2021-08-03-ios-restrictions-code-cracking.md

             print "[+] Passcode: %s" % key
 {% endhighlight %}

 Now we can run the function with our hash and salt: `crackRestrictions("+ELsJPG2ko6AHAK3KZe/uooMFR8=", "R9C4DA==")`.
 And we get the passcode - `[+] Passcode: 2589`!!
-Now the restrictions on my brothers iPod can be adjusted without the need for resetting the device.
-This might have happened a few more times, and I just wrote a whole python script to automatically parse the backups and do everything on both Windows and Mac.
+With this information, the restrictions on my brother's iPod could be adjusted without the need for resetting the device.
+This might have happened a few more times.
+So, I just wrote a whole python script to automatically parse the backups and do everything on both Windows and Mac.
 It can be found [here](https://github.com/Starwarsfan2099/iOS-Restriction-Key-Cracker/blob/master/KeyCracker.py).
 Happy hacking!